ppedrot/quote-mltt/README.md

 - [*What does it take to certify conversion?*](https://arxiv.org/abs/2502.15500) focuses more on the verification of the properties of the algorithms, including the term-directed one.

 The project has also been used as a base for the following work:
+- [*Definitional Functoriality for Dependent (Sub)Types*](https://hal.science/hal-04160858v3), which extends the type system with lists and a definitionally functorial map operator (with applications to subtyping for dependent types);
 - [*“Upon This Quote I Will Build My Church Thesis”*](https://dl.acm.org/doi/10.1145/3661814.3662070), which extends the type system with primitives for quoting;
 - [*Continuity in Type Theory*, Chapter 4](https://theses.hal.science/tel-04617881v1), which extends the system with sheaf-like conditions to obtain continuity properties.